📑 Table of contents

 Case 4: Real-time applications

-Scenario: Online games, trading, video chat, IoT, real-time monitoring.
+Scenario: Online gaming, trading, video chat, IoT, real-time monitoring.

-Why code: No-code isn't designed for WebSockets, data streaming, or sub-second interactions.
+Why code: No-code is not designed for WebSockets, data streaming, or sub-second interactions.

 Case 5: Strict security requirements

-Scenario: Regulated sectors requiring full code audit, security certifications, or sovereign hosting.
+Scenario: Regulated sectors requiring a complete code audit, security certifications, or sovereign hosting.

 🔄 The hybrid approach: the best of both worlds

-The real wisdom isn't choosing between no-code and code, but combining both intelligently.
+True wisdom is not choosing between no-code and code, but combining both intelligently.

 The decision framework

-1. Is it a standard need?
-(CRM, website, automation)
+1. Is this a standard need?
+(CRM, website, automation) → YES: No-code → NO: Continue

 Examples of hybrid approach